openedx/edx-documentation/en_us/course_authors/source/running_course/course_enrollment.rst

 Download Enrollment Code Reports
 *********************************

-.. note:: To download reports, you must have the Finance Admin or Sales Admin role.

 To help you keep track of the enrollment codes that have been issued for your course, you can download .csv files that contain reports of your unused enrollment codes, your used enrollment codes, or all of your enrollment codes.
+You must have the Finance Admin or Sales Admin role to download reports.

 To download an enrollment code report, select the **E-Commerce** tab on the Instructor Dashboard, and then select the report that you want in the